 Using the wire strippers, strip 3/8 to 1/2 inch of insulation off the wire.

 Strip about 3/8 inch off the wire and insert it into the crimp connector.

 Insert the wire fully into the crimp connector – you should be able to see the end of the wire poking through toward the ring end of connector.
-Place the crimp connector in the crimper while applying some pressure wire to keep it from slipping back in the connector.
+Place the crimp connector in the crimper while applying some pressure on the wire to keep it from slipping back out of the connector.